sh0416/bpr/README.md

 A. Because weight decay is so strong that model cannot learn from dataset.
 Decrease the weight decay factor.

+## Experimental laboratory

+I am working for more elaborated approach to calculate evaluation metric.
+For now, I develop `VariableShapeList` which can handle list of tensors which has different length.
+Someone might said that it is equivalent with `PackedSequence` which is already implemented in pyTorch, but I can't use that data structure for evaluation metric.

 ## Contact

 If you have any problem during simulating this code, open issue or contact me